 This is The Monk Martyr, Saint Stephen the New, who lived in the 8th century in Constantinople (nowadays Istanbul).
 He lived off of what he worked with his own hands and was merciful to those suffering.

-One of her prayers was this: “The shelter of those who run to you, Mother of God, the anchor and the companion of those who are in sorrow, they seek you; the saving refuge of those sunk in sorrow in the avalanche of life, and of those who, discouraged, ask for your help, quick to help; the glory of the nuns and the adornment of the virgins, who has turned in all women the condemnation of ancestor Eve into joyous boldness through your divine birth; have mercy on me and hear me, and break the bond that is in me, like in your mother – that is, Anna when she gave birth to you – and show me with your mother’s message, to give birth to a male child, so that I may bring him to your Son and God!”
+One of her prayers was this: “The shelter of those who run to you, Mother of God, the anchor and the companion of those who is in sorrow, they seek you; the saving refuge of those sunk in sorrow in the avalanche of life, and of those who, discouraged, ask for your help, quick to help; the glory of the nuns and the adornment of the virgins, who has turned in all women the condemnation of ancestor Eve into joyous boldness through your divine birth; have mercy on me and hear me, and break the bond that is in me, like in your mother – that is, Anna when she gave birth to you – and show me with your mother’s message, to give birth to a male child, so that I may bring him to your Son and God!”
 She fell asleep once while praying, and the Blessed Virgin Mary stood her up and told her: “Go, woman, and rejoice, for you will have a son!”

 As a child, Stefan stood out as studious and conscientious.